RENEWABLES

 Grants & Schemes - SEAI Funding Available

-The following information serves to explain the application process and requirements for two current schemes (as at April 2022) for the SEAI Solar PV Grant as well as the SEAI EV Car Charger Grant
+The following information serves to explain the application process and requirements for three current schemes (as at Jan 2025) for SEAI grants for solar panel and EV car charger installations:

 These grants are a great initiative to help homes improve their energy efficiency.
 Renewables Ireland is here every step of the way to offer professional assistance.
 Read on for more information.

-Our Guide to the SEAI PV Solar Grant Application
+Our Guide to the SEAI Residential PV Solar Grant Application

 Who can apply